U.S. imposes fresh Iran-related sanctions targeting individual, entity

 President-elect Joe Biden, set to take office on Jan.
 20, has said he will return the United States to the Obama-era deal if Iran resumes compliance.

-Reporting by Daphne Psaledakis and Susan Heavey, Editing by Rosalba O’Brien and Jonathan Oatis
+Reporting by Daphne Psaledakis and Susan Heavey, Editing by Rosalba O’Brien, Jonathan Oatis and Diane Craft

 Our Standards: The Thomson Reuters Trust Principles.